justryann/pyspark-kc_house_predictions/README.md

 # PySpark King County House Analysis & Marketing Segmentation

-This repository contains advanced data science notebooks for real estate price modeling and customer segmentation using PySpark and scikit-learn.
+This repository contains  data science notebooks for real estate price modeling and customer segmentation using PySpark and scikit-learn.
 The main focus is on the King County House dataset, with implementations for Random Forest regression, K-Nearest Neighbors (KNN) regression, and marketing segmentation via KMeans clustering.

 ---